-Learn how to set up MX records for G Suite and Gmail.
+For details, see Set up MX records for Google Workspace and Gmail.

 A TXT record is a DNS record that provides text information to sources outside your domain, that can be used for a number of arbitrary purposes.
 The record's value can be either human- or machine-readable text.
 With Google Cloud services, TXT records are used to verify domain ownership and to implement email security measures such as SPF, DKIM, and DMARC.